Our Ecosystem -Meet the team

 Why ‘Green Dial’?

-“At the beginning of lockdown I was making the drive from Brighton to London to see my grandparents for the last time for a while, and listening to an episode of This American Life podcast* about a man in Japan who had lost his cousin in the 2011 tsunami and earthquakes.
+“At the beginning of lockdown I was making the drive from my home in Brighton to London to see my grandparents for the last time for a while, and listening to an episode of This American Life podcast* about a man in Japan who had lost his cousin in the 2011 tsunami and earthquakes.
 He was so heartbroken at the loss, and the incompleteness of not being able to say goodbye, he set up an old telephone box in his garden which he would use to call his cousin… only it wasn’t connected to anything.

 He called it the ‘wind telephone’ because he felt his messages were carried on the wind.
 Gradually, people from all over Japan began coming to his garden, to speak to their own lost loved ones - their own messages carried on the wind.